 But, this announcement was followed by a trail of rumours on WhatsApp that said the new notes would come with micro-nano GPS chip or NGC , which will allegedly help to track individual notes with the help of the satellite.

 Mainstream media, like this Zee News post, claimed, “the chip has been fitted in such a way that it can detect Rs 2000 notes even from 120 meters below the ground.”

+That would have been really impressive, if it would have been true.
+But, it isn’t.
 On Wednesday, the RBI dismissed all such rumours entirely saying that such a technology does even exist anywhere in the world.